E ... is Easy ... Exeter!

 Emily's visit to Exeter took place between 1836-7, when she was about seventeen.
 She arrived with her mother on the Salisbury to Exeter coach, in October 1836.
 In Exeter they stayed with Emily's aunt, uncle and cousins, at 7 Baring Crescent, and after ten days, her mother left her with them.
 Her daughter recorded: 'Mama went away today leaving me here for seven months, a hundred and seventy one miles from home but I think I shall be [as] happy ... for Aunt Bell is exceedingly kind'.
 (Journal).
 Emily resolved to take up her studying again but must also have found time to explore her surroundings.
 The early pages of her Exeter Journal provide detailed descriptions of walking expeditions where, accompanied by her uncle she took in the city sights.

 Other women writers have delighted in the panoramic view set before them from the vantage point of Northernhay and Rougemont Gardens.
 In particular, during the early years of World War One E.M.
 Delafield, drafted her first novel in the park.
-I have written about Delafield in detail, in the manuscript of Women Write in the Devon Landscape, so here I will just provide a couple of links - to a Scrapblog piece-Sad December, and Devon Celebrations, - for interested readers to find out more.
+I have written about Delafield in my previous Scrapblog in the piece-Sad December, and also in Devon Celebrations.

 |View from Northernhay Gardens|